 Route(s) provided to ensure safe egress from the premises or other locations to a place of total safety.

-A typical application would be to protect a vulnerable person who spends the majority of their time in either a bed or chair and because of mental and/or physical health issues are more prone to starting fires accidently and/or unable to escape in the event of one.
+Personal protection systems (PPS) is a local application watermist system designed to protect a specific area within an enclosed volumetric space (i.e. a room) from fire.
+These portal fire suppression systems, such as Automist PPS, are also sometimes called mobile watermist systems (MWS).
+A typical application would be to protect a vulnerable person who spends the majority of their time in either a bed or chair and because of mental and/or physical health issues are more prone to starting fires accidentally and/or unable to escape in the event of one.
 The fire hazard can therefore be considered to be localised to a specific area within the home.

 This term is used to describe the limit of the measures that must be taken to reduce risk.
 For example, under the RRFSO, risks must be reduced until the cost and effort to further reduce the risk would become grossly disproportionate to the benefit achieved.
-At this point it is said that further improvements are not reasonably practicable.
+At this point, it is said that further improvements are not reasonably practicable.

 A separate floor of a premises.
 Although most regulations are written in terms of floor heights, it is helpful to be able to translate this into more conventional terminology.
 A house in which no floor level is above 4.5m will generally be a two-storey property, which may also have a basement (the ground floor is the storey where the final exit is located).
 A property with exactly one storey above 4.5m is commonly equated to a three-storey premises.
 Therefore, a house with a basement, ground and two upper floors with its entrance/final exit at ground floor level should be regarded as a three-storey house.

 Smart fire sprinkler systems pinpoint the location of the fire in a building and douse the blaze with fire suppressant.
 This targeting reduces the wastage of this suppressant and minimises damage.
 In 2016, global technology research and advisory company Technavio identified smart systems in the residential setting as emerging trends that had the potential to significantly impact the fire suppression market.
 It singled out Automist Smartscan as the vanguard of this wave.